Jeeivan/Dating-project/README.md

 ## Deployment Link

-In the process of adding new features before deploying application
+In the process of adding features to application before deploying

 ## Technologies Used